awreece/codearcana/README.md

 My personal blog!

-Unless otherwise specified, all content in `content/` is my property.
+Unless otherwise specified, all content in `content/` is my intellectual property.
 Feel free to share links to my articles, etc, but please do not try to pawn it as your own work.